-AACSB: Reflective Thinking AICPA FN: Reporting Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 3 Haro 80.
-Circular 230 was issued by:

-- A. AICPA.

-- B. State Boards of Accountancy.

-- C. American Bar Association.

-D. IRS.

-E. None of these.
+Answer: D

+Difficulty: 3 Hard

+Topic: Tax Professional Responsibilities

-AACSB: Reflective Thinking AICPA FN: Reporting Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 3 Hara
+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

+Bloom's: Remember

+AACSB: Reflective Thinking

+AICPA: FN Reporting

-- 81. Which of the following is a false statement?
-A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of these.
+81) Which of the following is a false statement?
+A taxpayer filing a fraudulent tax return:

+A) is potentially subject to criminal penalties.

+B) is potentially subject to civil penalties.

+C) is potentially subject to fines and a prison sentence.

+D) will have an unlimited statute of limitations for the fraudulent tax return.

-AACSB: Reflective Thinking AICPA: Critical Thinking AICPA: Risk analysis Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+Topic: Taxpayer Filing Requirements; Taxpayer and Tax Practitioner Penalties Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.; 02-07 Identify taxpayer and tax professional penalties.